Master Sergeant Efrem Swoope retires after 35 years of service

-Master Sgt.
-Efrem Swoope, retention office manager at the 179th Cyberspace Wing in Mansfield, Ohio, is honored during his retirement ceremony at the 179th Cyberspace Wing, Dec.
-7, 2025.
-Swoope joined the Army in 1990, spending several years active duty before eventually transitioning to the Air National Guard in Mansfield, Ohio.
-(Air National Guard photo by Tech.
-Sgt.
-Alexis Wade)
+After 35 years of service, Master Sgt.
+Efrem Swoope, retention office manager at the 179th Cyberspace Wing in Mansfield, Ohio, is hanging up his uniform for the last time.

+Swoope’s military journey began in his hometown of Cleveland, Ohio, shortly after graduating high school and searching for a way to fund college.
+“Back in those days, you either got a job or went to college,” said Swoope.
+“I wanted to go to college, but I didn’t have the money to pay for it.
+Around that same time, Desert Shield was going on, and I saw people who looked just like me getting on those planes.
+It encouraged me to join.”

+Swoope started his military career in 1990, joining active duty Army, stationed in Fort Carson, Colorado.
+In 1993 he transitioned to the Ohio Army Guard 112th Engineer Battalion, Brook Park, Ohio.
+In 1999 after some convincing from his brother-in-law, he checked out the Air National Guard.
+He had no intention of transferring, but after experiencing the refreshing culture of the Air National Guard, he never looked back.

 |Date Taken: